martroben/iris_api/README.md

 ```

 ## Test/run
-You can test the api either by sending curl requests from the host or from another container.
+You can test the api either by sending curl requests from the host or from another container within the same Docker network.
-### Exposing api on localhost
+### Exposing api on the host
 [Showcase](showcase.md) was tested on Ubuntu 22.04, bash 5.1.16
 ```Shell
 sudo docker run \